rm511130/Physna_User_Manual/README.md

    19) SC (System and communications protection): Partitioning applications, implementing cryptographic key management, and securing passwords and other sensitive data.
    20) SI (System and information integrity): Implementing system monitoring, alerting systems, and flaw remediation processes.

+   f) _FedRAMP (Federal Risk and Authorization Management Program)_: Physna's certification and compliance roadmap will ultimately get to FedRAMP Levels 1 and 2.
+In order to attain FedRAMP compliance Physna will be working through the following steps:
+    1) Gap analysis to understand how the current “as-is” environment aligns to the FedRAMP security requirements.
+    2) Confirm executive leadership buy-in and the support of all stakeholders familiar with SOC, ISO, CMMC, and other standards.
+    3) Find an Agency partner that will issue an “Authorization to Operate” (ATO).
+The ATO is the official management decision given by a senior Federal official to authorize operation of an information system and to explicitly accept the risk to agency operations.
+The natural Agency partner to work with for a FedRAMP authorization is one that is using your product or is committed to using your product.
+    4) Define Physna's boundary: an authorization boundary describes a cloud system’s internal components and connections to external services and systems and accounts for the flow of all federal information and metadata through the system.
+It illustrates a CSP’s (Cloud Service Provider) scope of control over the system in addition to any system components or services that are leveraged from external services or controlled by the customer.
+As a core component of any FedRAMP System Security Plan (SSP), it is imperative that CSPs understand how to accurately describe and illustrate their cloud system’s authorization boundary.
+    5) Approach FedRAMP as a continuous program: the initial authorization represents a major milestone, but only represents a system’s risk posture at a single point in time.
+Security applies throughout the lifecycle of a system; cloud services must be continuously monitored and kept up to date to ensure the appropriate risk posture is maintained.